 \subsection{Statistical Significance Analysis}

-In this section, we show that improvements brought by \ours are statistically significant.
-In our main experiments, we follow prior works~\cite{wei2023magicoder, lozhkov2024starcoder} to conduct experiments on \humaneval{}~(+) using greedy decoding.
+In our main experiments, we follow prior works~\cite{wei2023magicoder, lozhkov2024starcoder} to conduct experiments on \humaneval{(+)} using greedy decoding.
 To demonstrate the statistical significance of our improvements, we change our setting from greedy decoding to sampling.
-In detail, to conduct one experiment on \humaneval{}~(+), the model will sample one solution for each problem in \humaneval{}~(+) with top $p$ = 0.95 and temperature = 0.8, which is the same setting used in prior works~\cite{evalplus, chen2021evaluating}.
+In detail, to conduct one experiment on \humaneval{(+)}, the model will sample one solution for each problem in \humaneval{(+)} with top $p$ = 0.95 and temperature = 0.8, which is the same setting used in prior works~\cite{evalplus, chen2021evaluating}.